Collectors, senior cops take COVID-19 vaccine shots in Gujarat | Health

-He also appealed to all frontline workers to get themselves vaccinated against the viral disease, saying the vaccines are ''completely safe and effective''.
+He also appealed to all frontline workers to get themvaccinated against the viral disease, saying the vaccines are''completely safe and effective''.

-Collectors, senior police and civic officials across all districts of the state took part in the drive and were inoculated in the early hours.

-The Gujarat health department on Saturday said it had covered around 50 per cent of the healthcare workers in the state in the first round of the vaccination drive and will add around 3.3 lakh frontline workers to the list in the second round starting Sunday.
+The Gujarat health department said it will coveraround 3.3 lakh frontline workers under the second round ofthe COVID-19 inoculation drive which kick-started earlier inthe day.

-The government has made preparations to inoculate over one lakh beneficiaries on Sunday, it said.

-A total of 2,45,930 or around 50 per cent healthcare workers in the state have so far been covered in the first phase of the vaccination drive that was launched on January 16, with 33,193 beneficiaries vaccinated across 579 centres on Saturday, the health department said.
 Not a single person has experienced any serious side-effects due to the vaccination so far, it claimed.

+In a related development, authorities ordered thepostmortem of a sanitation worker after he died within hoursof getting vaccinated in Vadodara earlier in the day, in orderto ascertain the cause of his death.

+The department on Saturday said it had covered around50 per cent or 2,45,930 of the healthcare workers in the statein the first round of the vaccination drive that was launchedon January 16.

+A total of 33,193 beneficiaries were vaccinatedacross 579 centres on Saturday, the health department said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)